WVUHPC/2019-Machine-Learning/_episodes/07-Decision_trees.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-Compare with the methods previously discussed, here we will focus on classifiers where the features are not necessarily avaialable at the same time and the decisions are based on weigthing the demands of the situation.
+Compared with the methods previously discussed, here we will focus on classifiers where the features are not necessarily avaialable at the same time and the decisions are based on weigthing the demands of the situation.
 This means that we are evaluating some rules and taking decision as we go along.

 The major advantages on this methodology are: